-j) Fix Bad Video (White Balance, Brightness, etc.)
+Fix Bad Video (White Balance, Brightness, etc.)

 - a.
-Effects tab>Video Effects>Color Correction - b.
-With cursor in Timeline in "bad" video, drag the FAST COLOR CORRECTOR icon onto the "bad" clip in the timeline - k) View Program Monitor Fullscreen: with cursor in Program Monitor, press ~ a.
-Place your playhead in the timeline at the frame of video you wish to use for your splash image.
-Press the Export Frame icon near the bottom of the m) Exporting Video a.
-For Class or NCC News Online
+Effects tab > Video Effects > Color Correction - b.
+With cursor in Timeline in "bad" video, drag the FAST COLOR CORRECTOR icon onto the "bad" clip in the timeline a.
+Place your playhead in the timeline at the frame of video you wish to use for your image.
+Press the Export Frame icon near the bottom of the Program window.
+When the Export Frame window appears, give your splash image a name, choose JPEG from the drop-down list next to Format, click the Browse button to choose where you would like to export your frame to, uncheck Import into project, and press the OK button.